CTA Prompts: 13 Templates for Call-to-Actions That Convert

-13 prompts to write CTAs that match the reader's temperature — button copy, in-line links, end-of-post asks, soft CTAs, friction-explicit variants, A/B sets.
+13 copy-ready prompts for CTAs matched to reader temperature — button copy, in-line links, end-of-post asks, soft CTAs, trust pre-blocks, A/B sets.
+With June 2026 conversion data and which AI model to run them in.

-A CTA fails for one of three reasons: it asks the reader to do too much (jumping from “interested” to “buy” in one sentence), it asks too generically (“Learn more” tells nobody what they’ll get), or it asks at the wrong reader temperature (high-commitment CTA at the top of a how-to post nobody finished).
-These prompts give you 13 reusable structures — button copy, in-line links, end-of-post asks, soft and hard versions — and make the friction signal explicit so you can pick the right ask for where the reader actually is.
-Pair with the landing page section prompts so the CTA fits the section’s job rather than fighting it.
+A call-to-action fails for one of three reasons: it asks for too much (jumping the reader from “interested” to “buy” in one line), it asks too generically (“Learn more” tells nobody what they get), or it asks at the wrong reader temperature (a high-commitment ask at the top of a how-to nobody finished).
+These 13 prompts give you reusable structures — button copy, in-line links, end-of-post asks, soft and hard versions — and make the friction signal explicit so you pick the right ask for where the reader actually is.
+Pair them with the landing page section prompts so the CTA fits the section’s job instead of fighting it.

 Best for